 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Town Council has approved an ordinance to adopt an emergency plan for the 2021 Town Council election.
+The Town Council has approved an emergency plan for the 2021 Town Council election.
 Due to the ongoing pandemic, the Town will continue a universal vote-by mail system for the 2021 Town election with some changes to protect voter privacy.
 You may review the ordinance and emergency plan below:

 TOWN ELECTIONThe Town’s 2021 election will be held on Tuesday, May 4.
 Town residents will select two candidates in the 2021 election, each to serve on the Council for a 2-year term.
 The terms of Cecily Baskir and Joel Rubin expire in May.

 Balloting will be undertaken by mail only.
 Polling stations will not be used, and no in-person voting will be available.
-At least 14 days prior to the election, the Town’s election service provider will mail a ballot and a stamped return envelope to each qualified voter on the County precinct register and to each non-U.S. citizen resident who has registered with the Town.
-Ballot envelopes must be post-marked no later than Election Day, May 4, 2021 and must be received by May 11, 2021 in order for the ballots to be counted.
+At least 14 days prior to the election, the Town’s election service provider will mail a ballot, a ballot envelope, and a stamped return envelope to each qualified voter on the County precinct register and to each non-U.S. citizen resident who has registered with the Town.
+Return envelopes must be mailed no later than Election Day, May 4, 2021 and must be received by May 11, 2021 in order for the enclosed ballots to be counted.

 CANDIDATE ELIGIBILITYTo be eligible for office, a candidate must be a citizen of the United States; be at least 18 years old; have resided in the Town for at least one year immediately preceding the election; and be a registered voter of the State of Maryland in Montgomery County.